 - 1. From Setup, enter Visualforce Pages in the Quick Find box, then select Visualforce Pages. - 2.
 Click CandidateMap.
 You can click the link under either the Label or Name columns.
 Both will go to the associated detail page. - 3.
 Click Edit. - 4.
-Select Available for Salesforce mobile apps, and click Save.
+Select Available for Lightning Experience, Lightning Communities, and the mobile app, and click Save.